larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 This text was transcribed from the
 [original recordings](https://projects.csail.mit.edu/films/aifilms/Podcasts/Originals/).
 There are also [edited versions](https://projects.csail.mit.edu/films/aifilms/Podcasts/) which rearrange some of the material.

+Sections with a / have been edited by hand to match the audio.
-This is an unedited automatic transcription with numerous errors.
+Otherwise, this is an unedited automatic transcription with numerous errors.

 @@index

 ## 2006-05-23

-### 01-eye
+### 01-eye /

 (0:00)
 OK, this is Rick Greenblatt,
 and we're here in the office on Tuesday,
 May 23rd, 2006, and we're looking
-at video clips and we looked at clip number one and that was Minsky holding forth on Winston's thesis, and then there was a second section.
-Narration by Dave Walz also
-talking about towers and cubes, and one thing another.
+at video clips.
+And we looked at clip number one and that was Minsky holding forth on Winston's thesis, and then there was a second section, narration by Dave Waltz, also talking about towers and cubes, and one thing and another.

-And then you had mentioned that the black and white was from the 3:40 deck display.
+*And you had mentioned that the black and white was from the 340 DEC display.*

 (0:34)
 That's right, there's quite a few of these clips in here that are black and white.
-I think you'll be able to recognize them have been shot off of the three forty.
+I think you'll be able to recognize them that have been shot off of the 340.
-The 3:40 was an interesting
+The 340 was an interesting
 piece of hardware.
-It it.
 It did not have a raster,
-it it had random access to flexion.
+it had random access deflection.
-And of course with the cathode ray tubes and magnetic deflection.
-You know it's it's a lot of work.
+And of course with the cathode ray tubes and magnetic deflection, you know, it's a lot of work.
 (1:00)
 You've gotta change currents
 in these big coils,
-which is not easy to do,
+which is not easy to do.
-so it it it was a 10,024 by 2024 resolution thing and it could deflect any point on that in 35 microseconds.
+So it was a 1024 by 1024
+resolution thing and it could deflect to any point on that in 35 microseconds.

-So for our purposes here in terms of trying to catch a little bit of the history, the most important thing is that that black and white display is one of the earliest displays.
+*So for our purposes here in terms of trying to catch a little bit of the history, the most important thing is that that black and white display is one of the earliest displays.*

-Well, actually it was, it was.
+Well, actually
-Actually,
-there were others earlier that this.
+there were others earlier.
 (1:31)
-This one was represented.
+This one represented
-A significant refinement in
+a significant refinement in
 that kind of a thing.
+The Digital PDP-1
-The PDP one that the digital PDP one had a Type 30 display which had a 50 microsecond random access deflection.
+had a Type 30 display which had a 50 microsecond random access deflection.
-And also this this 3:40 that we're talking about had had a a vector generator.
-It had a character generator
-and it had an incremental.
+And also this 340 that we're talking about had a vector generator, it had a character generator and it had an incremental,
 (2:00)
-Increment generator OK,
+increment generator.
-so each of those were interesting as we're looking at any of black and white, we should be aware that the the stuff itself is captured by a device that's off historical interest in a way.
+So each of those were interesting.

+*As we're looking at any black and white, we should be aware that the the stuff itself is captured by a device that's of historical interest.*

-Yeah, I would say it is and it would just photograph right on the screen.
+In a way, yeah, I would say it is.
-You know, just with a camera, no no separate.
-Well we had a hood.
-I think that sat down over at some of them, some of that.
+And it just photographed right on the screen, you know, just with a camera, no separate... well, we had a hood, I think, that sat down over at some of them.
-Some of this may have been done using that hood, but it was pretty cool.
+Some of this may have been done using that hood, but it was pretty...

-Should.
+*Say that again.
+It was captured...*

 (2:30)
-Well,
-actually you'll see a picture of it here.
+Well, actually you'll see a picture of it here.
-So yeah,
-let's defer that discussion in second when we actually have the picture in front of us.
+So, yeah, let's defer that discussion in a second when we actually have the picture in front of us.

 ### 02-robot